prenderj/variant_tutorial/README.md

 # Session 1: Variant calling with GATK

 ## Dataset
+The data you need for this session can be copied from */export/data/ilri/bioinformatics/workshop_dnaseq/Session1*

 This session will take you through the process of calling variants with GATK using cattle whole genome sequencing data.
 There are 2 bam files (aligned with BWA), each corresponding to a different cow.
 These contain reads mapping to an approximately 4Mb region centred on the cow Leptin gene on chromosome 4 (you can view the region here: http://www.ensembl.org/Bos_taurus/Location/Overview?r=4%3A91249874-95266624).

 Programs required: